About

 He has also been approached regularly to speak on issues involving fatherhood, family, and society (some arguably controversial!).

-These have led to appearances on various podcasts, radio, TV programmes and news features, namely:
+These have led to appearances on various podcasts, radio, TV programmes, news features as well as panel discussions and interviews, namely:

 3…and radio programmes*